Gordon Sondland, The Ambassador Whose Texts Put Him At The Center Of Ukraine Scandal

 He goes on to suggest that they stop texting and talk on the phone.

-And that's why Sondland will walk into a hearing room on Capitol Hill Thursday.
+And that's why Sondland will walk into a hearing room on Capitol Hill on Thursday.
 The question at the center of this is whether President Trump used the promise of U.S. military aid, or the threat of its removal, to push the leader of Ukraine to dig up information on a leading political opponent.
 Was there a quid pro quo — and did Sondland help make it happen?

 Based on interviews with people who know Sondland, what emerges is a portrait of a man who was fixated on getting an ambassadorship in Europe, would make a deal with whomever could make it happen, and — once in the job — would endear himself to those in power in order to keep it.
 (Sondland declined NPR's request for an interview.)